mekaufman/iam/mngiam.md

 2. From the row for the user that you want to assign access, select the **Actions** ![List of actions icon](../icons/action-menu-icon.svg) menu, and then click **Assign access**.
 3. Select to **Assign access within a resource group**.
 4. Select a resource group.
 5. Choose a role for the **Assign access to a resource group** field to enable the user to view the resource group on their resource list, edit the resource group name, or manage user access to the group.
-You can select **No access**, if you want the user to have access to only the resource that you specify and not the group that it's organized in.
+Viewer role or higher is required to enable the user to view and access the resource in the console.
 6. Select a service within the resource group, or select to provide access to all services within the selected group.
 7. Choose any combination of roles to assign the wanted access for the user.
 This access applies only to the resources that you selected for the policy.
 It doesn't give access to the actual container that is the resource group.
 8. Click **Assign**.